Neither Cynical nor Naive

 In my opinion, these people are naive, simplistic, and superstitious -- certainly not the "men of Issachar" the bible lauds.

-What is desperately needed in our world is a group of people who will work diligently at developing a Christian mind -- one that will analyze the issues, reading the Bible, listen to others, employ discernment mixed with humility and take hope-filled action.
+What is desperately needed in our world is a group of people who will work diligently at developing a Christian mind, one that will analyze the issues, reading the Bible, listening to others, employing discernment mixed with humility, and taking hope-filled action.

-The world has enough Chicken Little pundits, loudly exclaiming that the sky is falling and the end is near.
-The world has enough Pollyanna simpletons with their heads in the clouds pretending that everything is fine when it's clear to anyone with sawdust for brains that something's gone wrong in our world.
+The world has enough Chicken Little pundits, loudly proclaiming that the sky is falling and the end is near.
+The world also has enough Pollyanna simpletons with their heads in the clouds pretending that everything is fine when it’s clear to anyone with sawdust for brains that something’s gone terribly wrong in our world.